SCRT-HQ/VaporShell/docs/glossary/New-VSOpsWorksCMServer.md

 +  CHEF_AUTOMATE_PIVOTAL_KEY: A base64-encoded RSA public key.
 The corresponding private key is required to access the Chef API.
 When no CHEF_AUTOMATE_PIVOTAL_KEY is set, a private key is generated and returned in the response.
+When you are specifying the value of CHEF_AUTOMATE_PIVOTAL_KEY as a parameter in the AWS CloudFormation console, you must add newline n characters at the end of each line of the pivotal key value.
 +  CHEF_AUTOMATE_ADMIN_PASSWORD: The password for the administrative user in the Chef Automate web-based dashboard.
 The password length is a minimum of eight characters, and a maximum of 32.
 The password can contain letters, numbers, and special characters !/@#$%^&+=_.